muttalebm/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 A 2 node MySQL cluster available in both zones, with 5 days backup retention.
 The secondary zone replicates from primary zone

+### S3 Buckets

+Two S3 buckets for terraform in two regions

 ## DR Plan
 ### Pre-Steps:
-List steps you would perform to setup the infrastructure in the other region.
-It doesn't have to be super detailed, but high-level should suffice.
+- 3 EC2 instances, in a separate Region with HA enabled
+- SSH keys for administering the EC2 instances
+- Backend database running on 3 Amazon RDS nodes for the website, which is replicated cluster from Region 1
+- Database backups stored in S3 for recovery
+- Load balancer for the API
+- Kubernetes cluster for monitoring stack

 ## Steps:

- - Check that Route 53 failover routing for the application endpoint has completed.
+ - Check that Route 53 fai  lover routing for the application endpoint has completed.
  - Confirm the RDS cluster failed over.
  - Confirm the failed over application instance is able to read/write from/to the failed over RDS cluster